dfinity/sdk/README.md

 1. **dfx** - `dfx` is the command-line interface for the `IC SDK`.
 This is why many commands for the IC SDK start with the command "`dfx ..`" such as `dfx new` or `dfx stop`.

 2. **Canister Development Kit (CDK)** - A CDK is an adapter used by the IC SDK so a programming language has the features needed to create and manage canisters.
-The IC SDK comes with a few CDKs already installed for you so you can use them in the language of yoru choice.
+The IC SDK comes with a few CDKs already installed for you so you can use them in the language of your choice.
 That is why there is a [Rust CDK](https://github.com/dfinity/cdk-rs), [Python CDK](https://demergent-labs.github.io/kybra/), [TypeScript CDK](https://demergent-labs.github.io/azle/), etc...
 Since CDKs are components used the SDK, some developer choose to use the CDK directly (without the `IC SDK`), but typically are used as part of the whole `IC SDK`.